ghoshnirmalya/nirmalyaghosh.com/src/pages/guides/nextjs-strapi-boilerplate.md

    docker-compose up
    ```

-   We need to start Docker and then run the above command which will change the current directory to the backend package’s directory and then start the backend package.
-If everything goes well, it’ll be up and running on [http://localhost:1337/v1/graphql](http://localhost:1337/v1/graphql).
+   We need to start Docker and then run the above command which will change the current directory to the backend package's directory and then start the backend package.
+If everything goes well, it'll be up and running on [http://localhost:1337/v1/graphql](http://localhost:1337/v1/graphql).

 8. **Configure Strapi**